 Soft structured carriers (SSC) have padded shoulder straps and a thick, padded waistband that you fasten around your waist.

-They are easy to use and comfortable to wear, and some soft structured carriers are suitable for newborns, as long as they include a head and neck support.
+They are easy to use and comfortable to wear, and are suitable for newborns, as long as they include a head and neck support.

 You can think of a Mei Tai as a cross between a wrap and buckle carrier.

-They look similar to a soft structured carrier, but have two shoulder straps and two waist straps.
+They look similar to a SSC but have two shoulder straps and two waist straps.

 A Mei Tai is highly adjustable and offers good support for parents and babies alike.